Estate Planning - Tax Avoidance

 All you need to know in regards to your estate planning.

-It is a tax on the value of property and all other assets that people receive from you, when you die.
-While there is no limit on the amount you can inherit from your spouse or civil partner, however if your co-habiting partner, children and other relatives inherit assets from you, they may be liable to pay a significant tax bill.
+While there is no limit on the amount you can inherit from your spouse or civil partner, if your co-habiting partner, children and other relatives inherit assets from you, they may be liable to pay a significant tax bill.

 Inheritance tax is charged at a rate of 33% on chargeable assets left after your death, after the deduction of any tax-free threshold or business property or agricultural reliefs.
 Notably, tax is charged on assets located abroad also, where the deceased or the beneficiary is resident in Ireland.

-On or after 10/10/2018, a child can inherit €320,000 inclusive of all gifts and inheritances, brother/Sister/Niece/Nephew/Grandchild €32,500 and any other relative €16,250.
+At present a child can inherit €335,000 inclusive of all gifts and inheritances, brother/Sister/Niece/Nephew/Grandchild €32,500 and any other relative €16,250.
+Additional information can be found here.

 You could visit your solicitor or tax adviser, or come to us in the first instance.
 Once the liability is calculated, we can then provide you with the best value Section 72 whole of life policy on the market.